williamforbrigd/PersistTS/README.md

 - The C5 Collection Library
 - The Java Collections Framework
 - Scala and Clojure's immutable collections
-- Chris Okasaki's *Purely Functional Data Structures*
+- Chris Okasaki's *Purely Functional Data Structures* and *Red-black trees in a functional setting*
 - Phil Bagwell's *Ideal Hash Trees* and *Fast and Space Efficient Trie Searches*

 Currently, it supports the following persistent data structures: